pmttavara/pt_math/README.md

 # Exceptions to branch-free rule
 - `atan2` likely compiles to branches due to being hopelessly discontinuous.

-- An implementation of `dtoa` is included, but like all of the functions, it should only be treated as an approximation.

 # Credits
 **There are no credits.** I want this library to be easy to use - which means public domain, and no attribution necessary.
 To be clear, I didn't invent all of these algorithms - but conveniently, the original authors are lost to time.